t-crest/soc-comm/README.md

 Collection of different communication methods for chip mulitprocessors.

 This repo shall include all the multicore communication we have done in [T-CREST](https://github.com/t-crest) as a standalone repo to make the work more useful.

-We use a simple rd/wr/address/data/rdy interface, which maps dirctly to the Patmos OCPcore interface (A command is acked in the next clock cycle or later, IO devices need to be ready to accept a command during the ack cycle).
+We use a simple rd/wr/address/data/rdy interface, which maps directly to the Patmos OCPcore interface (A command is acked in the next clock cycle or later, IO devices need to be ready to accept a command during the ack cycle).

-The S4NOC has currently a slightly different interface (no rdy needed).

 The repo also contains a Wishbone wrapper.